 Introduction

-My partner and I live in our tiny house on wheels and work from home full-time in our dedicated tiny home office; that’s us in the picture!
+My partner and I live in and work full-time from our dedicated tiny home on wheels, complete with an office.
+That's us in the picture!

 In this in-depth guide, I will introduce you to: